Jropp/jason-ropp-js-iobp/README.md

 ## Description

-This app allows you to create and edit user profiles, each of which have an ID, Name, Number, and Email Address.
+This app allows you to create and edit user profiles.
+Each profile has an ID, Name, Number, Email Address, and Department.

-To create a new user, click the 'Create User' button and fill out the form.
-Users will be added to the local storage database via the database API.
+Users are displayed in alphabetical order by last name in collapsed cards that can be expanded to show the users information.

+## To Start

+1. Run `$ npm install` to add dependencies.
+2. Run `$ yarn start` to fire up the server
+3. Open `localhost//:1280` in your browser.

 ## how to use